Sen. Bernie Sanders says he’s running for president in 2020

 “Our campaign is not only about defeating Donald Trump,” the 77-year-old self-described democratic socialist said in an email to supporters.
 “Our campaign is about transforming our country and creating a government based on the principles of economic, social, racial and environmental justice.”

-An enthusiastic progressive who embraces proposals ranging from Medicare for All to free college tuition, Sanders stunned the Democratic establishment in 2016 with his spirited challenge to Hillary Clinton.
+An enthusiastic progressive who embraces proposals such as “Medicare-for-all” and free college tuition, Sanders stunned the Democratic establishment in 2016 with his spirited challenge to Hillary Clinton.
 While she ultimately became the party’s nominee, his campaign helped lay the groundwork for the leftward lurch that has dominated Democratic politics in the Trump era.

 Still, there is no question that Sanders will be a formidable contender for the Democratic nomination.
 He won more than 13 million votes in 2016 and dozens of primaries and caucuses.
 He opens his campaign with a nationwide organization and a proven small-dollar fundraising effort.